armory/docs/content/en/armory-enterprise/armory-admin/terraform-enable-integration.md

 * Static
 * Terraform remote backend

 If you’re not using AWS, you should configure one of the other credential types in your Named Profile.
-For example, If you don't see a credential that suits your use case, [let us know](https://feedback.armory.io/feature-requests)!
+If you don't see a credential that suits your use case, [submit a feature request](https://feedback.armory.io/feature-requests).

 For information about how to configure a Profile, see [Configuring a profile](#configuring-a-named-profile).